 3. Dordogne, France.
 Bonjour, comment allez-vous?
 Paris will always be the city that one would choose if France is mentioned but a better department to experience a different feel of what the French has to offer is Dordogne.
 It is very close to Barcelona bordered by the Pyrenees.

 To be in the French region means a lot of wine and gustatory experience.
 French fashion is haute couture, French fare is haute cuisine.
 Choose between a manor, an apartment or pension house on your stay and enjoy the wide array of food France has to offer.
 Start with salmon terrine (meatlof/pate) or Foie gras (fattened duck liver) for your hors d’œuvre or entrée, have a Pot-au-feu (beef stew) for your plat principal then pick your choice of cheese for the next course.
 Finally choose from the most loved pattiserie the French has to offer.

 In Dordogne you can go canoeing or kayaking at the Dordogne River.
 Visit chateaus, parks and manors that the department is known for.
 Immersion classes are widely available in Dordogne.
 I bet you would want to stay longer even after your course is done.

 4. London, England.
 If English is not your first language or you would like to brush up and master the language, no other city would be best but London.
 It is another city of fashion couture and where the most famous museums are located.
-London is and has always been a top tourist destination.
+London is and has always been a top tourist destination, and the Olympics is slated soon too.
 It is also one of the top choice for students who want to further not only their English but their careers as well.

 While in London, you can go about to see an old piece of art, a rare book edition of one of your favorite English authors, world renown architectures perhaps walk at the famous and real bridge from the nursery rhyme.